Code-Institute-Org/html-css-project/html-css-project-rubric.md

 **Justification:**
 - A pass indicates the learner has met the essential requirements of the project, demonstrating a foundational understanding and ability to execute the tasks, albeit with potential for improvement in detail and execution.

+ **Note to Learners:**

+Achieving a pass grade is sufficient to demonstrate the competencies required to pursue a career in the field.
+While noteworthy feedback highlights exceptional work, it is not a formal grade category.
+Employers value the practical skills and understanding you have developed through this project, and a pass grade is a strong indicator of your readiness for the job market.

 ### Commendation

 **Criteria:**
 - Achieve an overall score of 70% or higher.
 - All components (Pre-Implementation Artefacts, Project Implementation, Post-Implementation Review) are executed to a high standard, with exceptional detail and quality.